Siegbert Tarrasch, one of the most influential players of our time once said, “Many have become chess masters, no one has become the master of chess.”

 In the year 1922, Capablanca put up an outstanding performance when he engaged 103 players simultaneously, a feat the saw him win 102 games and drawing only 1!
 In 1927, he would eventually lose his title to Alexander Alekhine and thus came an end to his reign.
 Capablanca later went on to play in more tournaments, but never again did he reached his once attained mountainous peak and eventually retired in 1931.

 6) Bobby Fischer (1943-2008)

 Robert “Bobby” James Fischer started his chess career at the age of 14.
 At the time, he went on to win 8 US Chess Championships, making him the youngest Grandmaster (at aged 15), and the youngest-ever candidate on record for a World Chess Championship.
 In the year 1970 Fischer went on to win 20 consecutive matches in the “1970 Interzonal”.
-In the year 1972, Fischer defeated Boris Spassky in one of the most popular matches till date, a feat that made him the World Chess Champion.
+In the year 1972, Fischer defeated Boris Spassky is one of the most popular games to date, a feat that made him the World Chess Champion.

 In the year 1975, the champion did not defend his title due to an inability to agree on match conditions with FIDE.
 Later on, he, unfortunately, his carrier was marred with numerous controversies and conflicts, but no player has ever had such potential between themselves and their rivals.
 His style of play easily makes his name one of the most popular among chess players of all levels.